Introduction

 • It would be difficult and impossible for the government to hand out election machinery (given the vast population of India).
 This will cost the government financially, and may end up affecting the economy as well.

-The indirect election system is a respectable system for the First Man of India (rightly deserving).
+The indirect election system is a respectable system for the First Citizen of India.
 The system/method of indirect electing of the president also allows the states to maintain neutrality and minimize hostility.